aniketdhole07/web/_posts/2021-5-1-nrf_oscilloscope.md

 date: May 2021
 date_display: "May 2021"
 featured_image: '/images/nrf.jpg'
-excerpt: Measure and Analyse Voltages on the Go with nRF5340
+excerpt: Measure and Analyse Voltages on the Go with nRF5340.
+A hand band to easy the process of measuring voltage and current of circuits.

 ---